X-lab2017/oss101/Assignments/Assignment-typo.md

 Spell, punctuate, and capitalize correctly.
 Don't confuse "its" with "it's", "loose" with "lose", or "discrete" with "discreet".
 Don't TYPE IN ALL CAPS; thisis read as shouting and considered rude.
 (All-smalls is only slightly less annoying, as it's difficult to read.
 Alan Cox can get away with it, but you can't.)

 More generally, if you write like a semi-literate boob you will very likely be ignored.
 So don't use instant-messaging shortcuts.
 Spelling "you" as "u" makes you look like a semi-literate boob to save two entire keystrokes.
-Worse: writing like a l33t script kiddie hax0r is the absolute kiss of death and guarantaes you will receive nothing but stony silence (or, at best, a heaping helping of scorn and sarcasm) in return.
+Worse: writing like a l33t script kiddie hax0r is the absolute kiss of death and guarantees you will receive nothing but stony silence (or, at best, a heaping helping of scorn and sarcasm) in return.

 If you are asking questions in a forum that does not use your native language, you will get a limited amount of slack for spelling and grammar errors --- but no extra slack at all for laziness (and yes, we can usually spot that difference).
 Also, unless you know what your respondent's languages are, write in English.
 Busy hackers tend to simply flush questions in languages they don't understand, and English is the working language of the Internet.
 By writing in English you minimize your chances that your question will be discarded unread.